Nurunnahar Fatema Begum: Philanthropy

 Dr. Begum has collaborated with many charitable organisations which include Little hearts, Muntada Aid and Qatar Red Crescent Charity, to help the women and children of Bangladesh.

 She is the founder and General secretary of the Wadud-Moimunnessa Charitable foundation.
 The foundation partakes in the weekly free Friday clinic in Begum's paternal village of Borlekha, Moulvibazar which is overseen by her eldest brother Mr. A.K.M.
 Faruque.

 As a sign of encouragement the WM foundation awards gold medals and honorariums to up-and-coming pediatricians.
 The foundation has also set up the Wadud-Moimunnessa community clinic in 2020, which offers maximum healthcare for minimum pay.

 She is always looking for ways to help her country and its people.
 She believes in giving back to the community that has helped nurture her and her family.

 Personal life

 Begum currently resides in Dhaka Cantonment with her husband Colonel (retd.)
 Azhar Uddin Ahmed.
-The pair has two daughters and one grandson.
+They have two daughters and one grandson.